 Pad Thai is the national dish of Thailand but like the origins of many other food dishes its origns are disputed.
 As best as my research could tell, it was actually created in the 1930s in Thailand by Plaek Phibunsongkhram who was the prime minister at the time.
 The dish was created because Thailand was focused on nation building, so he created this dish using Chinese noodles and called it Pad Thai as a way to galvanize nationalism.

 Pad Thai can either be made using chicken or jumbo prawns (shrimp).
-In my recipe I use prawns and if you make the sauce and soak the noodles ahead of time, making this dish is a very quick to make.
+In my recipe I use prawns and if you make the sauce and soak the noodles ahead of time, making this dish is quick and simple.

 Pad Thai Sauce (2-3 portions)